 Table 2.
-Snowy Valleys Council - Existing Asset Classes and Services
+Snowy Valleys Council - Existing Asset Classes and Services --

 EXISTING INFRASTRUCTURE ASSETS AND SERVICES PROVIDED

 ASSET CLASS DESCRIPTION SERVICES PROVIDED

 Bridges and Culverts Bridges Continuity and support of access for community and economic activities

 Culverts across the LGA

 Fleet Plant, Equipment and IT Council vehicles Purchase and Maintain vehicles, plant and equipment to meet Council

 Heavy plant business requirements and enable works capacity

 Electronics and IT

 Office equipment

 Building plant (AC's,

 elevators)

 Footpaths Footpaths Pedestrian access for recreational and economic driving activities

 Fences - Gates and Grids Fences

 Gates

 Grids

-Open Space and Playgrounds Structures Parks and recreation services supporting community and recreational needs
+Open Space and Playgrounds Structures Parks and recreation services supporting community and recreational

-Playgrounds
+Playgrounds needs

 Property and Buildings Offices The Council buildings provided are used to support the administration,

-Works depots operational, social, recreational, cultural, and economic infrastructure for the
+Works depots operational, social, recreational, cultural, and economic infrastructure for

-Halls community.
+Halls the community.

 Museums

-EXISTING INFRASTRUCTURE ASS SETS AND SERVICES PROV DED

-ASSET CLASS DESCRIPTION SERVICES PROVIDED

-Libraries

-Visitor centre

-Public amenities

-Caravan parks

-Resource Recovery Centres Waste transfer station Collection, processing and disposing of municipal domestic and commercial

-Landfill waste in the council area in accordance with environmental and legislative

-Waste collection vehicles requirements.

-Retaining Walls and Earthworks Ensuring the continuity and stability of road and recreational assets

-Roads Roads The road network provided by Council is used to support transportation and is

-important to the community and economic activities of the LGA.

-Specialised Buildings Amenities Amenities Providing a service to all the community for their enjoyment

-Stormwater Pits Control local flooding and damage to infrastructure and property.
-Control

-Pipes water quality of discharge of stormwater into the natural environment.

-Open channels

-Streetscape Furniture Chairs Provide respite and a green space for use by the community

-Signage

-Planted pots

-Intensive gardens

-Traffic Facilities Pedestrian islands Providing methods for the safe passage of pedestrians over roadways

-Wombat crossings

-Water and Wastewater Treatment Water Treatment Plants Provision of treatment for the safe management of our environment and the

-Sewage Treatment Plants population

-Mains

-Pits
+EXISTING INFRASTRUCTURE ASSETS AND SERVICES PROVIDED ASSET CLASS DESCRIPTION SERVICES PROVIDED Libraries Visitor centre Public amenities Caravan parks Resource Recovery Centres Waste transfer station Collection, processing and disposing of municipal domestic and Landfill commercial waste in the council area in accordance with environmental Waste collection and legislative requirements. vehicles Retaining Walls and Earthworks Ensuring the continuity and stability of road and recreational assets Roads Roads The road network provided by Council is used to support transportation and is important to the community and economic activities of the LGA.
+Specialised Buildings Amenities Amenities Providing a service to all the community for their enjoyment Stormwater Pits Control local flooding and damage to infrastructure and property.
+Control Pipes water quality of discharge of stormwater into the natural environment.
+Open channels Streetscape Furniture Chairs Provide respite and a green space for use by the community Signage Planted pots Intensive gardens Traffic Facilities Pedestrian islands Providing methods for the safe passage of pedestrians over roadways Wombat crossings Water and Wastewater Treatment Water Treatment Plants Provision of treatment for the safe management of our environment and Sewage Treatment Plants the population